python/cpython/Doc/library/asyncio-task.rst

 =================

 Tasks can easily and safely be cancelled.
-When a task is cancelled, asyncio will raise :exc:`asyncio.CancelledError` in the task at the next opportunity.
+When a task is cancelled, :exc:`asyncio.CancelledError` will be raised in the task at the next opportunity.

 It is recommended that coroutines use ``try/finally`` blocks to robustly